Burlesque1/React-Redux-1/log.md

 137. deploy to heroku 2 <br>
 webpack-dev-server runs some virtual element not write into file node server runs as the real server

+138.
+TDD write test at first despite it would fail <br>
+then write code <br>